plausible/docs/docs/plausible-script.md

 In your [Plausible Analytics account](https://plausible.io/sites), click on your website domain name.
 You should see a blinking green dot which indicates that we’re listening for incoming page views in real-time.

+If you don't see the green blinking dot, there's nothing to worry about.
+It just means that someone visited your site already since you installed the Plausible Analytics script.

 <img alt="Listening for incoming page views" src={useBaseUrl('img/waiting-for-pageview.png')} />

-Once the first page view comes through, you'll be automatically taken to the stats dashboard.
+Once the first page view comes through, you'll be automatically taken to the stats dashboard with graphs and numbers.
 This is an indication that the integration is working, congrats!

-If you didn't see the green blinking dot, there's nothing to worry about.
-It just means that someone visited your site already since you installed the Plausible Analytics script.
+Plausible Analytics is now tracking your website statistics while preserving the privacy of your visitors.

 :::note
 You're running Plausible on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.